raebann/portfolio-jekyll-theme/README.md

 ### Directory Structure

-The site's directory structure pretty closely follows a standard Jekyll project (some files that you hopefully won't need to worry about have been ommited):
+The site's directory structure pretty closely follows a standard Jekyll project (some files that you hopefully won't need to worry about have been omited):

 ```bash
 Portfolio Jekyll Theme/